morrildl/warden/README.md

 The `"Handlers"` block configures instances of signing scheme endpoints.
 In the example above, there are 6 such endpoints configured:

-* `/sign/Dummy` -- uses the sample/dummy no-op signing scheme included with Warden
-* `/sign/AnotherDummy` -- a second instance of the same scheme, with different config values
-* `/sign/MyCustomSetup` -- another no-op example included in `src/main/default.go` as an example of custom schemes
+* `/sign/MyCustomSetup` -- a no-op signer included in `src/main/warden.go` as an example of custom schemes
 * `/sign/STM32` -- an instance of the (real, working) STM32 microcontroller image signing scheme
-* `/sign/apk-debug` & `/sign/apk-release` -- two (real, working) endpoints for signing Android APKs using different keys
+* `/sign/someapp-debug` & `/sign/someapp-release` -- two (real, working) endpoints for signing Android APKs using different keys

-The `Dummy` endpoint is configured to restrict signing to a particular certificate, via the `AuthorizedKeys` field; the others have no such restriction.
+The `someapp-release` endpoint is configured to restrict signing to a particular certificate, via the `AuthorizedKeys` field; the others have no such restriction, and any client certificate allowed to connect at all can sign binaries using those keys.

 Note the hierarchy: the two Android configurations are under a `"apk"` entry in the `"Handlers"` object.
-Similarly, the two dummy configurations are under a `"demo"` entry.
 This top-level entry specifies the specific `SignFunc` to use: the implementations in the code register themselves under these names.
 That is, `"apk"` refers to the `SignFunc` in `src/playground/warden/signfuncs/APK.go`, while `"demo"` refers to `src/playground/warden/signfuncs/dummy.go`, and so on.

 Within each named block are additional configuration fields.
 These fields vary by signing scheme, but in general you can expect each scheme to require at least the path to a private key file -- for